mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 > Domain-driven design is both a way of thinking and a set of priorities, aimed at accelerating software projects that have to deal with complicated domains.
 Eric Evans, Domain-Driven Design (2003)

-Before I talk about my takeaways from DDD over the past 13 years I want to quickly recap on the fundamental concepts of Domain-Driven Design as it is often misunderstood when in my opinion it is deceptively simple.
+Before I talk about my takeaways from DDD and my view on the first principles I want to quickly recap on the fundamental concepts of Domain-Driven Design as it is often misunderstood when in my opinion it is deceptively simple.
+Of course the devil is in the detail

+ * Distill a large problem domain into smaller subdomains.
+ * Identify the core sub domains.
+Those of greater value to focus effort and time
+ * Collaborate with experts to build model that will provide solutions to solve problems or create opportunities in the core domain.
+ * Split the model (if necessary) into smaller models where there is ambiguity in language, too large for a single team and enclose within a boundary to protect its context
+ * Implement the model in code using the same language as was used in the model.
+Use tactical patterns to separate technical code for domain code to prevent accidental complexity.

+[show image of main points]

 ### Distill the Problem Domain to Reveal What Is Important